Invicton-Labs/terraform-aws-github-oidc/README.md

       # This will show that we have assumed the role specified above
       - name: Get the caller identity
         run: aws sts get-caller-identity

+      # Access one of the `workflow_parameter` values that were set in the Terraform config.
+      # This is excellent for passing parameters such as S3 bucket IDs, CloudFront Distribution IDs,
+      # and other values that may be necessary in the workflow, without having to set them as
+      # GitHub secrets.
+      - name: Show Output Param
+        run: echo "${{fromJSON(steps.aws-config.outputs.parameters).myfavouriteparameter}}"
 ```